 Let’s start with the sleeping pad (or as we call them, sleeping mat – our mats are much closer to the comfort level of a mattress than to a conventional pad)

 A sleeping pad has two functions: to provide comfort and to insulate you from the cold ground.
 Not every pad is as comfortable as some marketing departments would want you to believe, so it’s essential to test one before you buy it by laying on the pad, and rolling over to assume different sleeping positions.
 If it wobbles underneath you, move on to a different design.
 Not all mats will insulate you from the ground equally well, either.
-Again, marketing departments indulge in a little hyperbole here, so it’s good to know that you can actually measure how well a pad will insulate by testing for an R-Value.
+Fortunately, a new industry standard will come into force in January 2020: all sleeping pad manufacturers will now test for the insulation value (R-Value) of their pads using the same test protocol.
+You will therefore be able to compare R-Values across brands.
 You can read about comfort and insulation here link to and about R-Value here.

 The second component is the sleeping bag.